 Growing food helps students learn where food comes from and may spark interest in eating vegetables, fruit and other nutritious plant foods.
 Outdoor school gardens have the added bonus of increasing physical activity and a sense of community.
 Plant any type of edible garden (indoor or outdoor) to earn this badge.

 Growing food might seem like a big undertaking but it is made easier (and more rewarding) with lots of help.
 Talk to members of the school community to find out what they think about the idea and to see what they can offer (e.g. gardening tools, soil, plants and seeds, gardening expertise, etc.).
-Be sure to check out the Tools and Helpful Links for this badge.
+Be sure to check out the Helpful Tools and Activities for this badge.

 One of the main benefits of any garden is the harvest of fresh, nutritious plant foods!
 Students will be more open to trying these foods (now or in the future) if they are involved in all aspects of the growing process.
 Include at least one activity that extends the garden experience (e.g. link to curriculum, prepare the food to eat, offer taste-testing, etc.) to earn this badge.